emsesp/docs/docs/Troubleshooting.md

 log_dest file /mosquitto/log/mosquitto.log
 ```

-To read up more on this visit https://pagefault.blog/2020/02/05/how-to-set-up-persistent-storage-for-mosquitto-mqtt-broker.
+To read up more on this visit [this article](https://pagefault.blog/2020/02/05/how-to-set-up-persistent-storage-for-mosquitto-mqtt-broker).

 An alternative option without using persistance on the MQTT server is to tell EMS-ESP to republish all the Home Assistant MQTT topics.
 You can do this via the EMS-ESP WebUI from version 3.4 and higher.